hmcts/delete_testing/docs/index.md

 ## Overview
-This guide walk-through the process of deploying an Sample Java application in CFT environment.
+This guide walk-through the process of deploying an Sample Java application in CFT.

 This guide uses a pre-configured application from a template.
 Application is deployed to a kubernetes cluster.
 At the end of this tutorial, you should be able to access an working application via VPN and made changes to it.